WordPress/openverse/documentation/projects/proposals/ingestion_server_removal/20240328-implementation_plan_ingestion_server_removal.md

 ### Implement new catalog indexer worker

 In this step we will create the new catalog-indexer-worker Docker image.
-This step does not include adding the orchestration steps to the DAG, or the infrastructure work to actually create the ASGs.
+This step does not include adding the orchestration steps to the DAG, or the related infrastructure work.

 First we will create a new `indexer-worker` directory under `catalog/dags/data_refresh`, which will contain the contents of the new indexer